 - Objectivity and neutrality.
 Court reporters must be able to override their emotions and opinions about the subject matter.
 Indeed, criminal law intends to keep society safe and to determine and then punish criminal wrongdoing.
 People may have strong views on criminal behavior.
 However, it is unethical for the court reporter to show bias in documenting the testimonies and attorneys’ presence in the courtroom.
 Maintaining neutrality is of utmost importance for a court reporter.

 Criminal law serves to keep society safe and harmonious.
 If a court does not provide a court reporter, hiring a court reporter may be a crucial part of making and arguing a case.
 Plus, written transcripts are essential to the appeals process.
-To make sure your case receives the court reporting attention it deserves, contact a court reporter in Los Angeles for more information.
+To make sure your case receives the court reporting attention it deserves, contact a court reporter for more information.